Twickenham, Richmond upon Thames

 By the early 16th century Richmond and Hampton Court had both become royal palaces.
 Twickenham lay between them and members of the royal households began to build homes in the area.
 By the 17th century a hamlet called Heath Row was linked with the main village by buildings along Heath Road.
 The present street pattern of central Twickenham was all but established by 1635.

-A small number of grand houses – including Orleans House, Marble Hill House and York House – later occupied the riverside and the village’s grassy riverfront contributed to the famous view from Richmond Hill.
+A small number of grand houses – including Orleans House (the surviving part of which has recently been restored), Marble Hill House and York House – later occupied the riverside and the village’s grassy riverfront contributed to the famous view from Richmond Hill.

 Further population growth followed the coming of the railway to Twickenham in 1848.
 The original station was located at the northern end of Grosvenor Road and Queen’s Road, across London Road from its present site.
 Most of the neighbouring area was developed between 1880 and 1895, as was St Margarets.